Cloud Composer has the following API quota limits.

 delete call translates to one Deployment Manager write query and multiple read queries where

 the Deployment Manager quota applies.

 Airflow scheduler and workers run inside a Kubernetes Engine cluster.
 Each Cloud Composer environment creates one cluster.
 An environment by default has three Compute Engine VMs, though this number is configurable during or after creation.
-The cluster effects the Kubernetes Engine quota while the number of nodes effects the Compute Engine quota.
+The cluster affects the Kubernetes Engine quota while the number of nodes affects the Compute Engine quota.

 Cloud Pub/Sub is used for communication between Composer Service and the Airflow deployment we create.
 Each